 - It’s the employee who regularly does what they say they are going to do, who gets promoted

 - It’s the manager who leads by example who gets the most done

 - It’s the leader who continually works at getting smarter about their role and their marketplace who gets the best long-term business results

 Given the option, I would always place my bet on the individual who, regardless of their circumstances, strives to do the best they can do, even when no one is looking or when shortcuts are readily available.
-You must always remember that the ends do not justify the means.
-Ultimately, the means actually matter.
+I encourage you to consider that that the ends don’t always justify the means.
+However, how you achieve your results always does matter.